microsoft/winget-cli-restsource/Tools/PowershellModule/doc/new-private-repository-azure.md

     PS C:\> New-WinGetSource -Name "contoso" -ResourceGroup "WinGetRestSource" -Region "westus" -ImplementationPerformance "Demo" -ShowConnectionInstructions
     ```

-2. After the above command has completed (~15 minutes), copy and run the connection information provided for your newly created Windows Package Manager rest source to add to your winget client.
+2. After the above command has completed (~15 minutes), copy and run the connection information provided for your newly created Windows Package Manager REST source to add to your winget client.

-### Add manifests to the rest source
+### Add manifests to the REST source

-The Windows Package Manager rest source provides a location for hosting your Application Manifests.
-After the creation of your Windows Package Manager rest source has completed, you'll need to add Application Manifests for your users to install from.
-Using the `Microsoft.WinGet.Source` PowerShell module, the [Add-WinGetManifest](.\PowerShell\Add-WinGetManifest.md) cmdlet will add new Application Manifests to your Windows Package Manager rest source.
+The Windows Package Manager REST source provides a location for hosting your Application Manifests.
+After the creation of your Windows Package Manager REST source has completed, you'll need to add Application Manifests for your users to install from.
+Using the `Microsoft.WinGet.Source` PowerShell module, the [Add-WinGetManifest](.\PowerShell\Add-WinGetManifest.md) cmdlet will add new Application Manifests to your Windows Package Manager REST source.

 The `Add-WinGetManifest` PowerShell cmdlet supports targeting a specific `*.json` file, or a folder containing `*.yaml` files for a single application manifest.
 For more information on how to use this cmdlet, use the command: `Get-Help Add-WinGetManifest -Full` or visit the [Add-WinGetManifest article in the PowerShell docs](.\PowerShell\New-WinGetManifest.md).